tonydimatteo13-eng/rng/RNG/pi-rng-kiosk/README.md

 `scripts/install.sh` creates a venv, installs dependencies, drops a `.desktop` autostart entry plus a user-level systemd service (`system/pi-rng-kiosk.service`), and disables screen blanking.
 Edit the generated files under `~/.config` if you need to tweak the launch command.

+On boot, the systemd unit runs `scripts/update.sh` before launching the app so the kiosk always pulls the latest `main`.
+If the Pi is offline the update step is skipped and the last synced build launches.

 ## Troubleshooting

 | Symptom | Fix |